- Saint John's wort

 For Healthcare Professionals

 St. John’s wort is a perennial herb indigenous to Europe, West Asia, and North Africa, and now prevalent in many parts of the world.
 The flowering tops are reputed for their medicinal properties and the herb has a centuries-long history as a remedy for headaches, kidney problems, and nerve disorders.
-It was also used by Native Americans for wound healing, snakebites, and diarrhea.
-Today, St. John’s wort is used in several European countries as an antidepressant, and to treat anxiety, sleep and seasonal affective disorder.
-It is marketed as a dietary supplement in the U.S. for depression and other psychological symptoms.
+St. John’s Wort was also used by Native Americans for wound healing, snakebites, and diarrhea.
+Today it is used in several European countries as an antidepressant, and to treat anxiety, sleep problems, and seasonal affective disorder.
+It is also marketed in the US as a dietary supplement to support emotional well-being.

-St. John’s wort has many documented interactions with conventional drugs through the induction of cytochrome P450 (CYP450) enzymes resulting in reduced efficacy or treatment failure, as well as several associated adverse effects.
+St. John’s wort has many documented interactions with conventional drugs resulting in reduced efficacy or treatment failure, as well as several associated adverse effects.
 Its use may also cause photosensitivity (18) and has been associated with increased risk of cataracts (19) (20).
 Therefore, patients should speak with their physician or pharmacist before using this product.

-Mechanisms by which St. John’s wort induces or modulates different enzymes, altering the pharmacokinetics of corresponding drug substrates, continue to be evaluated.
-Hyperforin induces CYP 3A4 through activation of the pregnane X receptor (30) and St. John’s wort extract modulates UDP-glucuronosyltransferase (31) and P-glycoprotein (P-gp) activity via protein kinase C (PKC) (32).
-Analgesic and CNS activity may be due to its bioflavonoid content (21) as well as through inhibition of PKC isoforms and their phosphorylation (2).
+Mechanisms by which St. John’s wort induces or modulates different enzymes and alters pharmacokinetics of corresponding drug substrates continue to be evaluated.
+Hyperforin induces CYP3A4 through activation of the pregnane X receptor (30) and St. John’s wort extract modulates UGT and P-gp activity via protein kinase C (31) (32).
+Analgesic and CNS activity may be due to its bioflavonoid content (21) as well as through inhibition of protein kinase C isoforms and their phosphorylation (2).

-The enolized beta-dicarbonyl system contained in hyperforin may play a central role in its antiangiogenic activity, but the chemical and metabolic instability of hyperforin itself has led to the search for more stable derivatives (33).
+The enolized beta-dicarbonyl system contained in hyperforin may play a central role in its antiangiogenic activity, but chemical and metabolic instability of hyperforin itself has led to the search for more stable derivatives (33).
 In animal models, hyperforin and its stabilized derivative aristoforin suppress lymphatic endothelial cell growth and lymphangiogenesis by inducing cell cycle arrest or apoptosis (34).
 Hyperforin also reversed P-gp and breast cancer resistance protein activity in human myeloid leukemia cell lines (35).
+It exerts neuroprotective effects in PC12 cells via AKT/GSK-3β signal regulation to decrease aluminum-induced Aβ production and tau phosphorylation (82).

 - May cause photosensitivity with fair-skinned individuals more at risk (18) or subacute neuropathy (29) in conjunction with sun exposure or other photosensitizing agents or products.